olcf/olcf-user-docs/systems/rhea_user_guide.rst

 """"""""""

 The ``sview`` tool provide a graphical queue monitoring tool.
-To use, you will need an x-server running on your local system.
-You will also need to tunnel x-traffic through your ssh connection:
+To use, you will need an X server running on your local system.
+You will also need to tunnel X traffic through your ssh connection:

 .. code::